nuthanm/deep_understanding_on_concepts/InDepthUnderstanding/WalkMe.API/MarkDownFiles/LinqToSqlQueries.md

-## This place is for you to have all the LINQ queries and its SQL query
+## This place is for you to have all the LINQ queries and its SQL queries

 ### Query 1: To get entire data from a table
 #### Pattern 1: Without List() or ListAsync()